Star Wars: Ahsoka: Release

 Ahsoka premiered on Disney+ on August 22, 2023, with its first two episodes.
 Subsequent episodes were released weekly until October 3.
+The second season is scheduled to premiere on January 20, 2027.

 Reception

 Viewership

 Disney and Lucasfilm announced that the first episode had 14 million views in its first five days and was the most watched title on Disney+ that week.
 Disney defined views as total stream time divided by runtime.
 Whip Media, who track viewership data for the 25 million worldwide users of their TV Time app, ranked Ahsoka as the highest or second-highest original streaming series each week of the first season's release.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, placed Ahsoka second on its list of original series for the first season's premiere and finale weeks.
 The other weeks were also in the top 10.

 Critical response

-The review aggregator website Rotten Tomatoes reported that 85% of 269 critics gave the first season a positive review, with an average rating of 7.40 out of 10.
+The review aggregator website Rotten Tomatoes reported that 85% of 272 critics gave the first season a positive review, with an average rating of 7.40 out of 10.
 The website's critical consensus reads, "Elevated by Rosario Dawson's strong performance in the title role and a solid story that balances new and old elements of the Star Wars saga, Ahsoka is a must-watch for fans of the franchise."
 Metacritic, which uses a weighted average, assigned the season a score of 68 out of 100 based on 25 critics, indicating "generally favorable" reviews.
 Critics commonly felt the season was a good entry in the franchise for existing Star Wars fans.
 The performances of Dawson and Stevenson received praise, but other performances were criticized as being "stiff" and the season's slow pacing also received criticism.